vegaprotocol/specs/specs/0050-epochs.md

 As validators (will) have an optimum amount of stake they don't want to exceed, There are three ways a delegator can undelegate:

-- Undelegate towards the end of the eposide
+- Undelegate towards the end of the episode
 	The action is announced in the next available block, but the delegator keeps the delegation alive till the last block of the epoch.
 The delegator can then re-delegate the stake, which then be valid once the next epoch starts.
 	The delegator cannot move the tokens before the epoch ends, they remain locked.
--Undelegate now
+- Undelegate now
-	The action can be announced at any time and is executed immediatelly following the block it is announced in.
-However, the stake is still counted as delegated to the validator until the last block of the epoch, though the delegator rewards are not paied to the delegator, but into an appropriate vega pool (the insurance pool, for example).
+	The action can be announced at any time and is executed immediately following the block it is announced in.
+However, the stake is still counted as delegated to the validator until the last block of the epoch, though the delegator rewards are not paid to the delegator, but into an appropriate vega pool (the insurance pool, for example).
 The tokens are released though, and the delegator can transfer their tokens in the smart contract.